CASE FILEVH-2026-001

 Hour 0–1: Opening Hours — Don't Speed Through

-The first 2 hours of GTA VI are the best onboarding Rockstar has ever built.
+Based on Rockstar's prior-game patterns, the first 2 hours of GTA 6 are expected to deliver some of the best onboarding Rockstar has ever built.
 Don't rush them.

 Rockstar's tradition (from GTA IV and RDR2) is to front-load the origin story, establish the world, and deliver the emotional hook before opening up the map.
 Lucia and Jason's introduction — the courthouse, the apartment, the first job — is carefully paced.
 Let it play out.